 It was a royal wedding that made history and brought the House of Windsor one of its most popular ever members.
 In June 1961, the Duke of Kent married Katharine Worsley.
 The new Duchess of Kent would go on to be an instant hit and, alongside her husband, spend decades carrying out engagements on behalf of the Queen.
 Their wedding day also turned an ancient church into a royal marriage venue for the first time since the 14th century.
-Let’s rewind to the royal wedding of the Duke and Duchess of Kent.Embed from Getty Images
+On their Diamond Anniversary, Royal Central looks backs to the royal wedding of the Duke and Duchess of Kent.Embed from Getty Images

 Prince Edward, Duke of Kent and Katharine Worsley had met while he was stationed with his regiment at Catterick Garrison in Yorkshire, near to her familial home.
 They announced their engagement in March 1961 and set their wedding date for June 8th.
 But unlike other brides of the House of Windsor, Katharine chose not to marry in London.
 She wanted her special day to take place in the county of her birth and so, for the first time in over 600 years, York Minster was chosen as the setting for a royal wedding.Embed from Getty Images

 The bride walked into the Minster on the arm of her father, Sir William Worsley, and followed by eight bridesmaids including Princess Anne.
 The Duke of Kent chose his only brother, Prince Michael, as his best man.
 The marriage ceremony was conducted by the Archbishop of York, Michael Ramsey, with the Queen as guest of honour.
 As well as the House of Windsor, royalty from Greece, Spain and Denmark attended the celebrations.Embed from Getty Images